martroben/horizon_analyzer/doc/dev_log.md

 # 2025-01-11
+Refactored `get_data` to pull publication data from ETIS and save an intermediate raw json with the data.

 Refactored `get_data` to pull project data from ETIS and save an intermediate raw json with the data.

 ---